Chiho Aoshima: Shōjo

-Aoshima's heavy use of feminine figures with big eyes, small facial features, thin bodies makes the shōjo's, a young woman approximately 7–18 years old, body cute but sometimes ugly, scary, and funny.
+Aoshima's feminine figures usually have big eyes, small facial features and thin bodies.Shōjo, is a young woman approximately 7–18 years old, body cute but sometimes ugly, scary, and funny.
 The physical transgressions and unpleasant presentations challenge what is cute and beautiful about the objectified shōjo, and Aoshima makes this point via a flowery, cute shōjo aesthetic.

 Aoshima takes the motherly and worldly form of the feminine figure and transforms the childlike atmospheres into grotesque scenes.
 She keeps just enough of the classic shōjo aesthetic to remain cute and docile but distorts it into another otherworldly, monstrous, theme.
-“Because of the places where I’m presenting my work, I sometimes feel I have to make lighter, happier images ...
+“Because of the places where I’m presenting my work, I sometimes feel I have to make lighter, happier image.
 But I really enjoy drawing the dark, disturbing worlds.
-Of course, in the end, even those should be cute,” she has said.
+Of course, in the end, even those should be cute,” she said.

 Artists who use shōjo techniques are often critiqued for perpetuating cultural norms through their use of gender defining roles for their female characters.
 Oftentimes shōjo is seen as a feminist movement, however Chiho denies any such political affiliation.